 – Red Mountain Rd – No RETT transfer tax;

-– Shady Lane – Yes and no, individual property needs to be researched.
+– Shady Lane – Yes and no, individual property address needs to be researched.